Maxime-Cllt/SpeedStream/README.md

 ## 📖 Overview

-SpeedStream is a blazingly fast REST API built with Rust and Axum, specifically designed for real-time speed data collection and monitoring.
-Perfect for IoT sensors, vehicle tracking systems, and performance monitoring applications.
+SpeedStream is a fast REST API built with Rust and Axum, specifically designed for real-time speed data collection and monitoring.
+Perfect for vehicle tracking speed systems and performance monitoring applications.

 ## ✨ Key Features